Ranganaths/minion/examples/custom_behavior/README.md

 - Combine custom behaviors with custom tools
 - Create behavior hierarchies (behaviors that wrap other behaviors)
-- Explore the AgentQL adapter for SQL-specific behaviors
+- Explore specialized domain-specific behaviors
-- Review `pkg/agentframework/README.md` for more details
+- Review the main README.md for more details